IABTechLab/uid2docs/README.md

 #### User Trust Workflow Overview

 1. Users visit the Opt-Out Portal where they can globally opt-out of UID2 for all publishers.
 2. Opt-out requests are sent to UID2 Administrator.
 3. UID2 Administrators distribute the request to DSPs.
 4. UID2 Operators distribute the request to publishers utilizing the refresh token.

-##### Opting Out of the UID2
-There are two paths that a UIDfor a user to opt out of the UID2.
-One is to send the opt out deletion key request to the DSP.
-That is a backup option to the preferred solution: the ID Refresh Token program.

-The idea behind the ID Refresh Token is to zero the ID right where the user is (right on the device for the Publisher and browser) to avoid any errors.
-The other benefit of the ID refresh token is that this ID Refresh Token keeps the encryption constantly changing which makes it more secure and hard to breach.

 ## Frequently Asked Questions